Events - Month View

 Virtual class materials include: floor space, armless chair, stool, comfy place to sit, stand, or lie down for relaxation forms.

-Join us on the second Thursday of the month to discuss challenges and changes that accompany any vision loss.
+Join us on the second Wednesday of the month to discuss challenges and changes that accompany any vision loss.
 Let‘s share resources and coping strategies.
-Facilitated by NEST Member Janet Wright.
+Facilitated by NEST Member Terry B.

-Volunteer Julia Devin leads this online group.
-Come enjoy a great space to connect with other members who are goin the joys and challenges of aging.
+Come enjoy a great space to connect with other members who are going through the joys and challenges of aging.

 Let‘s connect and discuss current events and other areas of interest!
 The Men‘s group meets every other Monday each month.
 This group is currently full, however the second Men‘s group is looking for more